AdaptiveCity/acp_server/README.md

 analysis on these updates in real-time, and provides both web-based information pages and also sends messages to other systems based on user subscriptions.

+In the archicture image below, the *black* lines represent real-time data flows.
+The red lines are the traditional request-response transfers.

 ![Platform Overview](images/ACP_Architecture.png)

 In terms of system design, the platform is notable mainly in that: